olive-groves/butterfly_registrator/docs/DOWNLOAD_TUTORIAL.md

 You can download and install Butterfly Registrator to run:
 - as a [Windows executable](#windows-executable); or
 - directly with [Python](#python).

+If you use a MacBook or iMac, you can sign up to [beta test the macOS version](#macos-app).

 ## Windows executable